Your Custom Text Here

 Assembled tarpaulins, stones, fragments and sacks are transformed into objects of value and significance.

-Natural rock painted with gold metallic base, printed photograph and attached steel chains becomes a stone artefact, an object of memory.
+Natural rock painted with gold metallic base, printed photograph and attached metal piece becomes a stone artefact, an object of memory.

 Stone artefact made from natural rock with gold acrylic and fragments of other objects.